corda/corda/docs/source/writing-a-cordapp.rst

 Please checkout the branch of the template that corresponds to the version of Corda you are using.
 For example, someone building a CorDapp on Corda 3 should use the ``release-V3`` branch of the template.

-The required dependencies are defined by the template's ``./build.gradle`` file.
+The required dependencies are defined by the ``build.gradle`` file in the root directory of the template.

 The project should be split into two modules: